-National Cat Day is on October 29th, and to honour this, Malee and Paislee have clearly communicated to me that they would like me to share the following tips with you on how humans should be taking care of their cats.
+National Cat Day is on October 29th, and to honor this, Malee and Paislee, have clearly communicated to me that they would like me to share the following tips with you on how humans should be taking care of their cats.
 So for all of you cat owners, lean in, because if cats could talk, here’s what they’d tell you, in plain English.

 Cat Request #1: Please, wash my food and water bowls after each meal.

 I know a lot of messy people, but I know for sure that even the messiest of ladies and germs will not eat on a dirty dish.
 Your cat happens to be extremely finicky about cleanliness and a dirty plate or bowl smells and makes food and water rather unappetizing.
 ICYMI, a domestic cat has a sense of smell that’s 14 times stronger than a human’s, and average over 200 million olfactory receptors.
 HELLO.
 So aside from smelling rank, dirty dishware can also breed bacteria, which can make kitty sick and make your house smell too.
 We put ours in the dishwasher or hand wash them before a meal is served.
 Also, have you ever observed a cat eating?
 They do not follow the rules of fine dining engagement and often spill food.
 So, find a small placemat or shelf liner that can sit under the food and water bowl and will trap and contain the food and water spills.

 Cat Request #2: I’d really like my toys to be cleaned.